MidstallSoftware/panther/README.md

-# panther
+# Panther

-...nuxtjs is not happy
+Insired by NuxtJS 3